PRIVATE VIEW 6th of May 2017

 “What are the consequences of the journey that contemporary man has embarked on in the name of development, growth, transformation, urbanisation, industrialisation, and now globalisation?
 We are all striving for a pristine world where concrete jungles reign and human communication is mediated only through advanced technology.”

-In Ethiopian artist Dawit Abebe’s third solo exhibition at the gallery, he investigates the impact of man’s actions vis-à-vis nature.
+In Ethiopian artist Dawit Abebe’s second solo exhibition at the gallery, he investigates the impact of man’s actions vis-à-vis nature.
 Quo Vadis?
 (8th of May – 3rd of June 2017), at Kristin Hjellegjerde Gallery, presents a new body of work, building on Abebe’s signature collage painting investigations of the devastating effects of urbanisation and industrial ‘progress’.